 What Makes The BEST Fireworks Displays

 But the best fireworks displays are the ones that take place without any injuries or damaged property.
-With 3 young kids, and a wife who loves to play with fire, I am the “voice of fireworks safety” in our family. :) Below I’ve compiled 12 Fireworks Safety Tips For Your Independence Day Celebration.
-So if you are that “voice” in your house then this list is for you.
-If you are the fire starter of the family, then give this list to the “voice of fireworks safety” in your family. :)
+With three young kids, and a wife who loves to play with fire, I am the “voice of fireworks safety” in our family.
+Below, I’ve compiled 12 Fireworks Safety Tips For Your Independence Day Celebration.
+So if you are that “voice” in your house, then this list is for you.
+If you are the fire starter of the family, then give this list to the “voice of fireworks safety” person in your family. 🙂

 Fireworks Safety Tips

 - Use fireworks outdoors only (stating the obvious is sometimes necessary).

 - Never allow young children to play with or ignite fireworks.